Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Males perform a “butterfly” courtship display to attract females.
 The male builds a shallow scrape in the ground for the nest which the female then lines with lichen, moss, leaves, twigs, or pebbles.
 One to five eggs are laid that are pinkish, greenish, or brownish in color with distinct dark spots at the large end.
 The eggs are 5 cm (2 in) long.
 Both parents incubate the clutch with the male incubating during the day and the female at night.

 Chicks are precocial at birth and begin to feed themselves within one day after hatching.
-Both parents tend the chick for the first 14 days, and then only the male continues to provide care until the chicks fledge about 23-35 days after hatching.
+Both parents tend the chick for the first 14 days, and then only the male continues to provide care until the chicks fledge, about 23 to 35 days after hatching.

 These birds are normally found singly or in small flocks.
 Adult birds perform “distraction displays” (for instance, faking broken wings) to distract predators from their nests or chicks.